-Our nominating and corporate governance committee consists of Dr. Gili Hart, Dr. Abraham Havron, and Dr. Elan Penn.
+Our nominating and corporate governance committee consists of Dr. Roger Pomerantz, Dr. Abraham Havron, and Dr. Elan Penn.
 Each of the members of our nominating and corporate governance committee is independent under the listing requirements of the Nasdaq Global Market.

-Our board of directors has adopted a nominating and governance committee charter setting forth the responsibilities of the nominating and governance committee, which include:
+Our board of directors has adopted a new nominating and governance committee charter in November 2023, setting forth the responsibilities of the nominating and governance committee, which include: